chachagogogo/What-I-learned/README.md

 # What-I-learned
 I learned from many people.
 Now it's my turn to give back.
+If you find any errors, please let me know.
+Thank you.